 If you decide you like that plant you bought a few years ago at the garden center, you need to go back and buy another.

-This restriction gives plant developers the financial incentive to invest on research into the breeding of new plants.
-Which raises the question of the purpose -- from the consumer's perspective -- of having cultivars, in the first place.
+This restriction gives plant developers the financial incentive to invest in research into the breeding of new plants.
+Which raises the question of the purpose—from the consumer's perspective—of having cultivars, in the first place.
 What do new cultivars have to offer that the original versions of the same plants lack?
 The fact is, a cultivar may have a particular trait that is superior to (or, at least, different from) the original.

 Two examples will suffice to make the point:

 - Lovers of the old-time burning bush shrubs craved a newer version that would stay more compact.
 Tapping into this craving, plant developers bred a more compact cultivar of burning bush named 'Rudy Haag.'